-SPECIAL price category which is a subset of the E300 price category and is reserved for individual prices charged to major customers (discussed in section 10).

-- 13. These price categories were defined as such due to the different levels of demand that each of these consumer groups place on particular components of the network such as sub-transmission, high voltage (11kV), and low voltage (400V) assets and the onsite assets at each connection.
+- 12. A GXP methodology applies in the Western Region covering Taranaki, Wanganui, Rangitikei, Manawatu, Tararua and Wairarapa.
+The GXP methodology is a wholesale delivery model where quantities are derived using reconciled GXP volumes which are then allocated to retailers based on their relevant shares. - 13.
+Powerco uses three price categories in the Western region. - Price category E1 is for all residential consumers and most commercial customers; - Price category E100 is for commercial customers with installed capacity of 100 kVA or greater (up to and including 300 kVA) - Price category E300 is for commercial customers with installed capacity of greater than 300 kVA.
+Powerco also has a non-standard SPECIAL price category which is a subset of the E300 price category and is reserved for individual prices charged to major customers (discussed in section 10). - 14.
+These price categories were defined due to the different levels of demand that each of these consumer groups place on particular components of the network such as sub-transmission, high voltage (11kV), and low voltage (400V) assets and the on-site assets at each connection.
 For example, in most cases a mass market (E1) connection makes use of all network assets but has limited on-site assets, whereas an industrial connection in the E300 price category has many more on-site assets but makes limited use of the low voltage (400V) network assets.
-The use of these consumer groups makes it possible to more accurately recover the costs actually incurred by different classes of customer. - 14.
-Each price category in the Western Region is further differentiated by pricing zones, which reflect groupings of GXPs with similar characteristics such as network density and geographical location.
-High density networks typically have lower costs per customer than low density networks. - 15.
+The use of these consumer groups makes it possible for prices to reflect costs across these groups. - 15.
+Each price category in the Western Region is further differentiated by pricing zones which reflect groupings of GXPs with similar characteristics such as network density and geographical location.
+High density networks typically have lower costs per customer than low density networks. - 16.
 Essentially all sales for service take place at the GXP.
-Volumes and demand data for industrial consumers, normally 11kV network users, are calculated from half hour metering data, adjusted for losses, with the balance of volume and demand inputs derived from the reconciliation process and retailer ICP counts accessed from the industry registry. - 16.
-For the majority of consumers, minimal market segmentation occurs under the GXP method, which should reduce barriers to a competitive retail market and promote innovation in retailer designed consumer tariffs.
+Volumes and demand data for industrial consumers, normally 11kV network users, are calculated from half hour metering data, adjusted for losses, with the balance of volume and demand inputs derived from the reconciliation process and retailer ICP counts accessed from the industry registry. - 17.
+For the majority of consumers, minimal market segmentation occurs under the GXP method, which should reduce barriers to a competitive retail market and promote innovation in retail pricing.